-The immediate future of British heavyweight Moses Itauma is beginning to take shape amid increasingly serious speculation, following his emphatic fifth-round knockout of Jermaine Franklin a performance that not only preserved his unbeaten record but also sent shockwaves through the division.
+The immediate future of British heavyweight Moses Itauma is beginning to take shape following his emphatic fifth-round knockout of Jermaine Franklin.

-At just 21 years old, with a record of 14-0 (12 KOs), Itauma has quickly become one of the most avoided prospects in boxing.
-His victory over Franklin who had never been stopped before confirmed what many insiders already believed: the Brit is no longer just a prospect, but a legitimate threat.
+At 21 years old, and with a record of 14-0 (12 KOs), Itauma has quickly become one of the best youngsters in all of boxing.
+His victory over Franklin, who had never been stopped before, confirmed what many insiders already believed, the Brit is no longer a prospect but a legitimate threat.

-However, while several elite names appear reluctant to step in, one high-level contender has raised his hand.
-WBA “regular” champion Murat Gassiev is coming off a knockout victory over veteran Kubrat Pulev in Dubai, reaffirming his destructive power in the heavyweight ranks.
+Regardless, one high-level contender has raised his metaphorical hand, and that’s WBA ‘regular’ champion Murat Gassiev, who is coming off a knockout victory over veteran Kubrat Pulev in Dubai, reaffirming his destructive power in the heavyweight ranks late, last year.

 Siesta didn’t hold back when comparing Itauma’s recent opposition to the Russian puncher:

-“Taking shots from Jermaine Franklin, who is not a puncher, and taking shots from Murat Gassiev, who is a cranial bender, it’s a different thing… I’m telling you, to knock Itauma out in front of British fans would be spectacular.”
+“Taking shots from Jermaine Franklin, who is not a puncher, and taking shots from Murat Gassiev, who is a cranial bender, it’s a different thing … I’m telling you,” he said, “to knock Itauma out in front of British fans would be spectacular.”

-The context adds further intrigue.
-The WBA had initially ordered Pulev to defend his title against Itauma, but ultimately sanctioned a lucrative bout with Gassiev instead.
-The 32-year-old Russian capitalized, stopping Pulev in six rounds and claiming the “regular” title.
-Now, with Gassiev holding the belt and Itauma positioned as a top contender, the matchup makes both sporting and commercial sense.
+The WBA had initially ordered Pulev to defend his title against Itauma, but ultimately sanctioned a bout with Gassiev instead.
+The 32-year-old Russian capitalized, stopping Pulev in six rounds and claiming the title.
+Now, with Gassiev holding the belt and Itauma positioned as a top contender, the matchup appears to makes sporting and commercial sense.

 Itauma had previously expressed interest in facing Croatian contender Filip Hrgovic, but with Hrgovic now set to face Dave Allen, alternatives are limited.